 Racial disturbances in Surrey result in considerable negative publicity.
 The Human Resources Branch of the provincial government becomes concerned about the development of racial tensions there, as well as in Prince George, and ISSofBC is asked to undertake research and to develop a program of correctional action.
 Staff researcher Christian Steckler is sent to Surrey to assist in the establishment of a Surrey branch.
 The organization also supports the establishment of OASIS (a settlement agency that served the “Indo-Canadian” community).

-Programs to ease the adjustment of newcomers are being expanded but are staffed almost entirely by volunteers.
+Programs to ease the adjustment of newcomers are expanded but are staffed almost entirely by volunteers.
 Programs follow a two-directional approach: direct services provided for immigrants combined with educational and assistance programs offered for “locals,” so that they can become familiar with incoming cultures.
 Volunteers are drawn from both resident and immigrant communities, providing an opportunity for understanding and cooperation to grow and for newcomers to become actively involved in Canadian and community life.

 In recognition of Surrey’s growing role as a landing place for immigrants, ISSofBC agrees to the launch of an independent Surrey satellite.
 The Surrey Delta Immigrant Services Society (SDISS) is registered under the British Columbia Societies Act.

-For the first time programs geared to helping newcomers settle are augmented by an employment program that aids them in finding jobs.
+For the first time, programs geared to helping newcomers settle are augmented by an employment program that aids them in finding jobs.

+DIVERSEcity Interpretation and Translation Services are launched.
 The Northwood United Church site is opened.

 The Cultural DIVERSEcity Awards are launched to recognize businesses in Surrey, Delta and White Rock that excelled at implementing culturally diverse initiatives within their workplaces.